NiklasMerz/explainer-webview-local-content/README.md

 webview.shouldInterceptRequest((request) =>{

-    // Intercept request and create new reponse

-    if (request.hostname == 'localcontent') {
+    // Intercept only request to "myapp://localcontent" and create new reponse if (request.hostname == 'localcontent') {

         // Here you could build a new reponse from locally loaded files or fetched files from the native layer